namaqua/product/pimdocs/CONTINUITY_PROMPT.md

 - "Start building the Product module"
 - "Add routing to the frontend"
 - "Connect frontend to backend API"

+## Important Notes

+### Shell Scripts Location
+**All shell scripts must be saved in:** `/Users/colinroets/dev/projects/product/shell scripts/`
+- Shell scripts are LOCAL ONLY (not tracked in Git)
+- Git management scripts are in the root of shell scripts/
+- Frontend debug scripts are in shell scripts/frontend-debug/
+- Always create new scripts in this location
+- These are development utilities only, not part of the build

 ## Component Usage Examples